 International Association of Privacy Professionals Honors Top Privacy Innovators

-BOSTON — September 17, 2009 —Winners of the 7th annual HP-International Association of Privacy Professionals (IAPP) Privacy Innovation Awards were recognized today at the IAPP Privacy Dinner, held in conjunction with the IAPP Privacy Academy 2009.
-The award recipients are Barclays Bank PLC, Graduate Management Admission Council (GMAC) and IBM Research and Stanford University.
+BALTIMORE — September 30, 2010 — Winners of the eighth annual HP-International Association of Privacy Professionals (IAPP) Privacy Innovation Awards were recognized today at the IAPP Privacy Dinner, held in conjunction with the IAPP Privacy Academy 2010.
+The honorees include Symcor, Inc., Minnesota Privacy Consultants, and Microsoft Corporation.

-"HP is pleased to sponsor an award that spurs global privacy innovations and advances the discipline," said Hewlett Packard Company Americas Privacy Officer Susan Smith.
+“HP is pleased to sponsor an award that advances privacy worldwide,” said Hewlett Packard Company Americas Privacy Officer Susan Smith.

 About the IAPP

-The International Association of Privacy Professionals is the world's largest association of privacy professionals with more than 6,000 members across 50 countries.
-The IAPP helps to define and support the privacy profession through networking, education and certification.
+The International Association of Privacy Professionals is the world's largest association of privacy professionals with more than 7,400 members across 50 countries.
+The IAPP helps to define, support and improve the privacy profession globally through networking, education and certification.
 More information about the IAPP is available at www.privacyassociation.org.

 For more information, press only: